It’s amazing how social media affects us every day. Unfortunately, it’s not always in a good way.

 This nastiness is a form of bullying and can greatly affect people, especially young people.
 High school kids, and even smaller children, have committed suicide due to the public comments of their classmates.
 The comments are not even anonymous in many of those cases.

 Too much time on screens

 According to a 2019 study in JAMA Psychiatry, “Teens in the U.S. who spend more than 3 hours a day on social media may be at a heightened risk for mental health issues.”

 Another troublesome area is body image.
-People who are famous for being famous, like the Kardashians, are known to have their images altered in order to look better on their social platforms.
-However, there are some people who look at these images and their own self-esteem tanks because they don’t think they can reach those ideals.
-It’s easy to get sucked in just from viewing social media for two minutes.
+People who are famous for being famous, like the Kardashians, are known to have their images altered to look better on their social platforms.
+However, some people look at these images and their self-esteem tanks because they don’t think they can reach those ideals.
+It’s easy to get sucked in just by viewing social media for two minutes.

-There are also people who post only the best things that happen to them (and leave out the mundane or bad things).
+Some people post only the best things that happen to them (and leave out the mundane or bad things).
 They probably exaggerate how fantastic their lives are at the same time.
 People look at these posts and think of how boring or awful their own lives are.
 This can lead to depression or worse.

 I just saw today on Facebook that the daughter of one of my high school friends lost her life to depression last week.
 I have to wonder if maybe part of this young woman’s depression could be from the constant deluge of images of people “living their best lives” on social media.

 As I huge fan of the genre, this crushes me.
 I try to see all of the good social media can do.